gaps-closure/gaps-closure.github.io/docs/C/05-10-rpcgen.md

 2) **Receive Sockets are one per APP vs. one per function**
     - *One socket per APP* design (legacy) is based on one persistent listener that handled all cross-domain messages.
 This thread opened a zeromq socket once and reused it for the life of the program.
 This is efficient but not thread-safe
     - *One socket per Function design (my_xdc).
 The socket is opened and closed just in time within the thread in question.
-This is less efficent, but thread-safe (e.g., for a web application framework that assigned each HTTP request to an arbitrary thread).
+This is less efficient, but thread-safe (e.g., for a web application framework that assigned each HTTP request to an arbitrary thread).

 3. **Request-Response vs One-way Diode** The requestor can send a call (with parameters) and either: a) wait for a response (with results) or b) continue without waiting for a response.
 In both cases the responder will run the cross-domain function and will either: a) send the result back to the requestor (Request-Response mode) or will not send any response (One-way Diode).

 The following are the [rpc generated](#rpc) functions for `example1`.
-Reall that in `example1` there is a single function `get_a` with no arguments in level orange that is called from an enclave in level purple.
+Recall that in `example1` there is a single function `get_a` with no arguments in level orange that is called from an enclave in level purple.